 MCLA continues to partner with the Berkshire County Superintendents' Roundtable and the Berkshire Readiness Center to offer professional development that supports current topics, license advancement, and district initiatives.

 Designed for high school teachers of various disciplines, this course explores major economics concepts including Money Supply and Inflation; Business Cycles; and Government and the Economy; and how to incorporate those concepts in their fields of study.
-The Summer 2016 program features sessions in Boston, Chicago, and Philadelphia, and allows educators to earn graduate in-service credits or professional development points through MCLA.
+The Summer 2017 program features sessions in St. Louis, Miami, and Omaha and allows educators to earn graduate in-service credits or professional development points through MCLA.

 MCLA partners with Open Corridor Schools, Inc. to offer professional development for teachers in the tri-state area.
 Educators earn in-service graduate credits via these teacher education courses, which focus on a variety of contemporary topics and issues.